bet-no-loss/bet-no-loss/README.md

 - Finally at the end of week 3, 90% of accrued interests can be split between winners according to their share in the total deposit value.
 Each winner can then withdraw the 90% accrued interests in DeFi proportionally to his/her initial stake.

+## License

+*Bet-no-loss* is released under the terms of the MIT license.
+See COPYING for more information or see https://opensource.org/licenses/MIT.

 ## Links